voicerepublic/vr-streambox/README.md

 }
 ```

+with pauses of n seconds, where n is given by `report_interval` during registering.

 * report details for depend on the device, but the output of a box can
   comfortable be observed in the back office.
+* should/could include:
+  * load
+  * temperature
+  * usb devices
+  * audio sources
+  * bandwidth
+  * ... (more ideas in the icebox of pivotal tracker)

 ## Dependencies